 DIAGNOSING SPINE PROBLEMS

 When diagnosing a spine problem for new patients, your doctor will require some medical history and a physical examination.
-Furthermore, this process will help the doctor determine the cause of your back pain or any other pain that may be associated with your condition.
+Furthermore, this process will help the doctor determine the cause of your back pain.
+In addition, it will identify any other pain that may be associated with your condition.

 Take the Scoliosis Quiz